List of islands of Belize

 The country of Belize has roughly 386 km of coastline, and has many coral reefs, cayes, and islands in the Caribbean Sea.
-Most of these form the Belize Barrier Reef, the longest in the western hemisphere stemming approximately 322 km.
+Most of these form the Belize Barrier Reef, the longest in the western hemisphere stretching approximately 322 km.
 The reef and its islands have been a UNESCO World Heritage Site since 1996.

 Caribbean cayes

 The following is a list of oceanic islands of Belize, arranged according to region but all of which are in the Caribbean Sea.
 River islands have not been listed.